QUALITY IS NOT A COINCIDENCE

 Foundation of LOWA by Lorenz Wagner

-The first manufacturing facility is built.
+The first manufacturing facility was built.
 The groundwork is laid for further success with Alpine boots for the mountain infantry as well as with lace-up ski boots.
-Sepp Lederer begins in the company as an apprentice.
+Sepp Lederer begins at the company as an apprentice.

 1950 - 1960

 During the Korean Conflict, the cost of materials leaps by 50%, and leather becomes the object of speculation.
 Just to be able to continue production, LOWA has to purchase highly priced materials.

 As prices fall and bills come due, the operation becomes insolvent overnight.